-All pupils in Years 4, 5 and 6 are provided with a planner to record their daily reading log, spelling practice and self-quizzing in.
+All pupils from Years 2 - 6 are provided with a planner to record their daily reading log, spelling practice and self-quizzing in.
 Their planner is a compulsory item and it is an expectation that pupils bring their planner to school every day.

 What is Self Quizzing?